 What do teachers need to know about students who are learning to speak English?

-The term English language learners (ELL), or English learners (EL), refers to students whose first language is not English but who are learning English.
-Note that in some states—California, for example—the preferred term is EL, which in the future might become more widely adopted.
-The term limited English proficient (LEP) is generally considered to be outdated, but is still used by the federal government.
+The term English learners (EL) refers to students whose first language is not English but who are learning English.
+Educators may be familiar with an older term, English language learners (ELL), that is used less frequently.
+The term limited English proficient (LEP), though generally considered to be outdated, is still used by the federal government.

 Research Shows

-Though English language learners may have good conversational English skills, they may lack the vocabulary and academic language that is central to success in school.
-Because of this, ELLs generally score lower on academic achievement tests than do their English-speaking peers:
+Though English learners may have good conversational English skills, they may lack the vocabulary and academic language that is central to success in school.
+Because of this, ELs generally score lower on academic achievement tests than do their English-speaking peers:

-- Seventy-one percent of fourth-grade English language learners scored below basic (“Partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade level”) in standardized reading assessments.
-This was the case for thirty percent of their non-ELL peers.
+- Seventy-one percent of fourth-grade English learners scored below basic (“Partial mastery of prerequisite knowledge and skills that are fundamental for proficient work at each grade level”) in standardized reading assessments.
+This was the case for thirty percent of their non-EL peers.

-- Forty-three percent of fourth-grade English language learners scored below basic in math, whereas sixteen percent of their non-ELL peers did so.
+- Forty-three percent of fourth-grade English learners scored below basic in math, whereas sixteen percent of their non-EL peers did so.

-- Seventy-four percent of eighth-grade English language learners scored below basic on reading achievement tests and similarly on math, compared to approximately a quarter of their non-ELL peers.(U.S. Department of Education, 2009)
+- Seventy-four percent of eighth-grade English learners scored below basic on reading achievement tests and similarly on math, compared to approximately a quarter of their non-EL peers.(U.S. Department of Education, 2009)

-In order to improve the educational outcomes for English language learners, it is important that teachers know how to work effectively with them.
-To begin, teachers should avoid making generalizations about the ability of ELLs based on their backgrounds.
-In fact, ELLs are a diverse group with distinct characteristics that include their:
+In order to improve the educational outcomes for English learners, it is important that teachers know how to work effectively with them.
+To begin, teachers should avoid making generalizations about the ability of ELs based on their backgrounds.
+In fact, ELs are a heterogeneous group with varied characteristics that include their:

 - Familiarity with English